 - Developing new courses, or enhancing existing courses

-The program seeks to provide the funding necessary to enable a short-term (less than or equal to two months) stay at an external location to acheive these ends.
-For example, you may propose to be a Visiting Scientist at a university where you'd like to build a network of colleagues to pursue funding opportunities, or spend time in an industrial setting to learn new technologies to bring to the classroom, or spend time at a national lab performing research.
+The program seeks to provide the funding necessary to enable a short-term (less than or equal to two months') stay at an external location to achieve these ends.
+For example, you may propose to be a visiting scientist at a university where you'd like to build a network of colleagues to pursue funding opportunities, or spend time in an industrial setting to learn new technologies to bring to the classroom, or spend time at a national lab performing research.
 This program is not meant to augment or substitute for normal sabbaticals.

 All full-time tenure track, tenured, or non-tenure track faculty are eligible to apply.
 This program is focused on, but not limited to, mid-career faculty seeking to initate new research and teaching endeavors.
 Individuals are eligible to apply once per five-year period.

 CAFE expects to invest up to $40,000 per year to support this program.
 Awards are anticipated to be on the order of $5,000 to $8,000.
 Faculty are encouraged to seek matching funds to facilitate activites that would exceed this amount.
 Allowable costs include travel and accomodations at the proposed mini-sabbatical site.
 Salary funds would be considered if necessary for cost-sharing purposes.
-Proposals are accepted on a rolling basis when funds are still available.
+Proposals are accepted on a rolling basis as long as funds are available.

 Submit a proposal to the CAFE office via email at firstname.lastname@example.org, or mail to 207 Norwood Hall.
 The proposal should contain the following information: